dgrisafe/academic-kickstart/content/authors/admin/_index.md

 I study the epidemiology of chronic diseases in population-based cohort studies.
 In June of 2020 I began a postdoctoral fellowship in [Environmental Omics](https://scehsc.usc.edu/wp-content/uploads/2019/08/USC-EnvGen-T32-PostDoc-Announcement.pdf) to learn how environmental exposures interact with the genetics and biochemistry of non-alcoholic fatty liver disease.

 During graduate school I completed my dissertation on multiethnic cohorts of eye disease based in Los Angeles County.
 The primary aims were:

-  1) To investigate how quality of life related to vision is impacted by visual impairment among US racial/ethnic groups
+- Investigating how quality of life related to vision is impacted by visual impairment among the most populous US racial/ethnic groups

-  2) To elucidate whether the retinal pathophysioloy of primary open angle glaucoma is associated with traffic-related air pollution in African Americans
+- Elucidating whether the retinal pathophysioloy of primary open angle glaucoma is associated with traffic-related air pollution in African Americans